AntonC9018/Hopper_University_Paper/paper.md

 ### 3.2.1.
 How NOT to write code

-One of the most important topics of game development is how to neatly show what is happening in the game on the screen, with animations, particles and the right sprites being shown.
+One of the most important topics in game development is how to neatly show what is happening in the game on the screen, with animations, particles and the right sprites being shown.

 One way of doing this is to refer to the code that controls the *View*, that is, what you see on the screen, directly in the game logic code (the *Model*).
 For example, something like this (pseudocode for understanding, not actual code from the game):